cloudoperators/greenhouse/CONTRIBUTING.md

 * Contributions must be licensed under the [Apache 2.0 License](./LICENSE)
 * Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

+## Opening a Pull Request

+We are enforcing that the PR title follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+During the release the changelog will be generated based on the commit history.

+That means that the PR title should be in the format of `<type>(<scope>): <description>`.
+For example: `fix(teamrolebindings): issue with updating status`.

+A full list of accepted types and scopes can be found [here](https://github.com/cloudoperators/greenhouse/blob/main/.github/workflows/ci-pr-title.yaml) in the GitHub Action configuration.

+Before opening a Pull Request, make sure:

+* There is an open issue related to the change, and this issue was accepted by a maintainer.
+* Your code is compliant with the [Go Code Review Comments](https://go.dev/wiki/CodeReviewComments)
+* Tests for the changes are included.
+* `make test` passes successfully.

 ## Issues and Planning

 * We use GitHub issues to track bugs and enhancement requests.